-One of the higher costs associated to water supply for the cities is its conduction from production to consumption areas (particularly when this conduction is uphill or through some geographic obstacles such as mountains, canyons, etc.).
+One of the higher costs associated to water supply for cities is its conduction from production to consumption areas (particularly when this conduction is uphill or through some geographic obstacles such as mountains, canyons, etc.).

 Consequently, aquifers are more conveniently located, if they are closer to the cities that are going to utilize them.
-The ideal condition is found in aquifers that underlay the consumption area, particularly when they are artesian (piezometric level above the ground surface) due to smaller abstraction costs and less risk of contamination.
+Ideal conditions are found in aquifers that underlay the consumption areas, particularly when they are artesian (piezometric level above the ground surface) due to smaller abstraction costs and less risk of contamination.

-This is (or was) the case in many cities of the world.
+This last mentioned case is (or was) relatively common in many cities of the world.
 However, very commonly, urban utilization of artesian aquifers lowers the water levels below the well head, artesianism disappears and pumping may be required.
 In spite of that, even with this added cost, the economic convenience of having the groundwater reservoirs underneath the city outweighs easily the pumping costs.